 Could Axe Throwing Be Your Missing Link?

-Axes have been around since prehistoric times and were one of the earliest tools used by man.
-The first throwing axe occurred in the bronze age, about 5,000 to 10,000 years ago.
+Axes have been around since prehistoric times and were among the earliest tools used by humans.
+The first throwing axe is believed to have occurred around 5,000 to 10,000 years ago during the Bronze Age.

-Axe throwing gained popularity in the Middle Ages around 400-500 AD with German Goth tribes.
-Their axes were known as Franziska axes and were popular weapons in battle.
-Today, it is a popular hobby, particularly in bars, but expanding to Family Entertainment Centers.
+Axe throwing gained popularity among the Germanic Goths in the Middle Ages, around 400-500 AD.
+Their axes, known as the Franziska axes, were highly regarded as effective weapons in battle.
+Today, it is a popular hobby, particularly in bars, and is expanding into Family Entertainment Centers.

-If you are looking for another entertainment option for your location, resurrecting the ancient art of axe throwing could be your ticket to making an epic party environment.
+If you’re looking for another entertainment option for your location, reviving this ancient art could be your ticket to creating an epic party environment.
 But how can you start?
 Read on to find out all you need to know.

 Have Everyone Sign a Waiver

-It would be best to have everyone participating in axe throwing sign a waiver.
+It would be best if everyone participating signed a waiver.
 Ensure the release says you are not liable for death or injury during axe-throwing games.

 Having patrons sign a waiver will absolve you of any legal consequences resulting from an axe-throwing incident.
-It will also make your patrons realize the gravity of axe throwing before participating.
+It will also help your patrons understand the gravity of the game before they participate.

 Hire an Axe Coach